Ruzsel/Maven-Market-Dashboard/README.md

 In this project, I have taken a series of critical steps in developing the Power BI dashboard
 # About this project
 Maven Market Sales Performance Analysis
 The project explores the sales performance analysis of "Maven Market".
-The primary objective of this project is to gain insights into the overall topline performance of "Maven Market", understand the performance of individual stores, customer characteristics.
+The primary objective of this project is to gain insights into the overall topline performance of "Maven Market".

-### Objectives:
+### Objective
-- Overall Sales Performance: Analyze the overall sales performance of "Maven Market" to understand its position in the market and identify areas for improvement.

-- Store-specific Performance: Evaluate the performance of each store within the Maven Market chain to identify top-performing locations and areas that require optimization.

-- Customer Profiling: Utilize customer data to create detailed profiles, including demographics, purchasing behavior, and preferences, to better understand and target Maven Market's customer base.
+The objective of this analysis is to evaluate the effectiveness of your "Topline Performance" dashboard in Power BI.
+We will identify areas for improvement to ensure it provides actionable insights for data-driven decision making.

-### Key Insights:
+### User Story:
-- Topline Performance Trends: Identify trends and patterns in overall sales data to understand Maven Market's performance over time.

-- Store Comparison: Compare sales metrics, such as revenue, profit, and product return, across different Maven Market locations also each store detail.

-- Customer Segmentation: Segment Maven Market's customer base based on various criteria, such as transaction, member type, and showing top 100 customers by transaction.
+As the Head of Business Strategy at Maven Market, I need to understand our company's overall sales performance to formulate effective strategies and drive growth.
+Therefore, I request the assistance of our data analyst to analyze the "Topline Performance" dashboard.

-### Methodology:
+### Dashboard Components Review
-The analysis will involve connecting and processing sales data from various Maven Market stores, creating data models to facilitate analysis, and utilizing advanced analytics techniques to derive actionable insights.
-The project will leverage tools such as Power BI for data visualization and statistical analysis.
+The current dashboard includes the following components:
+- Current Month Metrics: Transactions, Profit, and Return
+- Product Brand Matrix: Transactions, Profit, Profit Margin, and Return Rate by Brand
+- Monthly Revenue Trend
+- Revenue vs Target Gauge
+- Store Map Chart with Tooltips: Transactions, Profit, Cost, Return, Revenue, Return Rate, Quantity Sold, and Quantity Returned by Store
+- Area Heatmap with Tooltips: Same metrics as Store Map but group by Area(Country, State, City)
 ### Expected Outcomes:
-By the end of the project, we aim to provide Maven Market Dashboard to optimize sales performance, enhance customer satisfaction, and drive overall business growth.
+By the end of the project, i aim to provide Maven Market Dashboard to optimize sales performance, and drive overall business growth.

 ### Table of Contents
 - [Connecting and Shaping the data](#connecting--shaping-the-data)